Jygsaw/comfortfood-next/README.md

 - bypass REST endpoints and call database client directly from website server components

 ## Done
+- [X] redirect 401 errors to login page
+- [X] typecast uuid to allow invalid uuids to process as not found
 - [X] move new content buttons to cookbook page
 - [X] check session and require user_id in content creation endpoints
 - [X] simplify site layout hierarchy